What is the Meaning of Dharma?

 Dharma is a Sanskrit word, while dhamma is the Pali.
 The root of dharma is ‘dhr’ which can mean to support, sustain, hold or bear.
 When we decide to take Buddhist refuge, we turn to the three jewels of Buddha, dharma and sangha, each of which offer us support, sustaining us along the path to freedom from suffering.
 The dharma in particular holds us up, preventing us from taking rebirth in a lower realm.

 There may not be one simplified dharma definition, but “truth” comes close.
 Dharma is the truth the Buddha taught, the truth of universal law, and the truth of existence.
+This is the subject of the abhidharma teachings of the Buddha.
 We can explore the meaning of dharma from many different angles, but each is connected to the others.
 Seen from a Buddhist perspective, everything is dharma.